-Mr. Surath Perera is a Senior Fund Manager who has been in the unit trust industry for over nine (9) years, of which, more than six (6) years has been as a Fund Manager.
-His previous employment was with Comtrust Asset Management (Pvt) Ltd., which is one of the oldest Unit Trust Management and Investment Management Companies in the country.
-During his term as Fund Manager at Comtrust Asset Management (Pvt) Ltd, he has been managing both equity and fixed income unit trust funds as well as discretionary/private portfolios.
+Mr. Surath Perera is a Senior Fund Manager who has been in the unit trust industry for over eleven (11) years, of which, eight (8) years have been as a Fund Manager.
+He joined Senfin in January 2021 and was previously employed at CT CLSA Asset Management (Pvt) Ltd. (CAM), a pioneer asset management company during which time he managed the Comtrust Equity Fund, the flagship fund and one of the first mutual funds launched in Sri Lanka.
+In addition to managing equity mutual funds, he is also experienced in managing high net worth client portfolios and fixed income portfolios etc.

-Mr. Perera has a Second-Class Upper Business Administration (Hons) degree specializing in Accounting from the University of Colombo, Sri Lanka, and is also an Associate Member (ACMA) of the Charted Institute of Management Accountants (CIMA-UK) and a Charted Global Management Accountant (CGMA).
-He also has a Dip.M (CIM) from the Charted Institute of Marketing (CIM- UK) and has completed the Level 1 of the Charted Financial Analysts (CFA) exam.
+Mr. Perera has a Second-Class Upper Bachelor of Business Administration (Hons) degree specializing in Accounting from the University of Colombo, Sri Lanka.
+He is an Associate Member (ACMA) of the Chartered Institute of Management Accountants (CIMA-UK) and Chartered Global Management Accountant (CGMA).
+He also has Dip.M (CIM) from the Chartered Institute of Marketing (CIM-UK) and has completed Level 1 of the Charted Financial Analyst (CFA) Program

-Ms. Dulmini Ponnamperuma - Finance Manager
+Mr. Nuwan Kalupahana - Finance Manager